Portsmouth F.C.: Rivalries and supporters

 Meanwhile, Portsmouth supporters have had the equally derogatory nickname Skate bestowed upon them by Southampton fans as a rebuttal to Scummer since the 1987–88 Division One season.
 This was unofficially chosen by Southampton fans from a list of insults compiled by a Southampton-based supporters fanzine called The Ugly Inside in 1988.
 Ironically, the chosen nickname Skate was actually stolen from the civilian population of Portsmouth, who had long used Skate as a derogatory insult or nickname for sailors based in Portsmouth Dockyard and other Royal Navy establishments.
-According to legend and folklore, Royal Navy matelots on long sea voyages were regularly denied female company, and would keep a skate (fish species) in their hammock or bunkside, as the mouth of the skate was supposedly used as a substitute vagina.
-Sailors ashore in Royal Navy uniform seeking the services of Portsmouth's prostitutes would often be refused service and met with an "I ain't no skate bait, mate!" rebuttal.

-Another rivalry over the years, colloquially known as the "Dockyard Derby", is with Plymouth Argyle.
+Another rivalry over the years, known as the "Dockyard Derby" by the media, is with Plymouth Argyle.
 This rivalry is also known as the Battle of the Ports.
-In recent seasons the club has also developed a minor rivalry with Sunderland, mainly stemming from the clubs meeting each other 5 times in the 18/19 season.
+In recent seasons the club has also developed a minor rivalry with Sunderland, mainly stemming from the clubs meeting each other 5 times in the 2018–19 season.

 'The Pompey Chimes'

-The best-known chant sung by Portsmouth supporters are "The Pompey Chimes".
-The chant is regarded as football's oldest chant still in use today.
+The best-known chant sung by Portsmouth supporters is "The Pompey Chimes".
+The chant is regarded as one of the oldest football chants still in use today.

 "The Pompey Chimes" were originally called "The Town Hall Chimes", and were created by the supporters of Royal Artillery (Portsmouth) Football Club, a British Army artillery regiment team, who were the most popular and successful amateur football team based in Portsmouth for much of the 1890s.
 Royal Artillery played their home matches at the United Services Recreation Ground in Burnaby Road, Portsmouth, and were already nicknamed "Pompey" before the founding of Portsmouth F.C. in 1898.

 The nearby Portsmouth Town Hall, only 0.3 miles (0.5 km) from Burnaby Road was completed in 1890, and would strike the various Westminster Quarters chimes every quarter hour.
 Football referees would use the Town Hall's clock bells as a reference to when the football match should end at 4 pm.
 Just before 4 pm the crowd of supporters would sing in unison with the Town Hall's chimes on the hour to encourage the referee to blow the whistle to signify full-time.
 The original words to "The Pompey Chimes" (as printed in the 1900–01 Official Handbook of Portsmouth F.C.), were: